 Backup Stream

-A secondary live feed running in parallel with the main stream, used as a failover in case of technical issues with the primary stream.
+A secondary live feed running in parallel with the mainstream is used as a failover in case of technical issues with the primary stream.

 Bitrate Control (CBR/VBR/ABR)